wanted2/caineng.in/www/_posts/2021-06-13-microsoft-project-scheduling.md

 ![](/assets/img/msp10.png)

 There are two kinds of resources: noncurrent assets like equipment which price is fixed with one-time payments, and other resources which must be paid by hourly or monthly payments such as labors of office rental fees.
-Of course, office rental fees aren't counted in many cases, especially for remote workers.
+, office rental fees aren't counted in many cases, especially for remote workers.

 In this case, we have one worker and one PC (laptop) that are assigned to the tasks.
 For this case, we assign the price of 2,000 JPY per hour (tax included) to the payment.
 Overtime is paid by 2,500 JPY per hour.
-__Note that when the tasks of the same person are executed parallel, the total time is a sum!__
+__Note that when the tasks of the same person are run parallel, the total time is a sum!__
 Then the working time is doubled, and any hours exceed 8 hours per day will be counted as overtime.

 To avoid payments for such __concurrency caused overtime__, the PMs should:

-* __Break down the tasks smaller and make them executed sequentially within the 8-hour frame__.
+* __Break down the tasks smaller and make them run sequentially within the 8-hour frame__.
 * Pay by hours or minutes for non-contract workers.

 <img src="/assets/img/msp6.png" style="float: right; margin-left: 20px; margin-bottom: 10px; margin-top: 10px;" width="50%"/>